aagbemuko/dutch_course/new_words.md

 - koken         --> to cook
 - spelen        --> to play (game, ...)
 - kijken        --> to watch (tv, ...)
+- drinken       --> to drink
+- lezen         --> to read
+- poetsen       --> to brush teeth
+- aandoen       --> to put on (clothes, socks, ...)
+- werken        --> to work
+- gaan          --> to go
+- uitgaan       --> to go out
+- slapen        --> to sleep

 ### Time of the day
 - 's morgens    --> morning
+- de ochtend    --> in the morning
 - 's middags    --> afternoon
+- de namiddag   --> in the afternoon
+- de avond      --> in the evening
+- de nacht      --> in the night
+- tijdens       --> during the day
 ### Greetings